abhi150392/NetflixGPT/README.md

 - Updated Profile
 - BugFix --> When user not logged-in redirect to login page && when user logged-In redirect to browse page
 - Unsubscribe when component unmounts
+- Make an API call and get data from TMDB API

 # Feautures: